-Although rated to 30 degrees, we feel the Callisto is more of a 40 or 50-degree bag for basic camping in late Spring to early Fall.
+Although rated to 30 degrees, we feel the Callisto is more of a 40-degree bag for basic camping in late Spring to early Fall.
 The bag is roomy enough for most people and comfortable enough for a decent night's rest in a tent, camper or RV.
 The bag is also light and compact enough that it can go with you just about anywhere.
 It's the Black Lab of sleeping bags.
 A loyal friend you can take anywhere.

 Good for everything from backyards to campgrounds, the Callisto 30 is a perfect all-purpose bag.

 We spent a chilly evening in Bryce Canyon National Park examining this bag for warmth.
 In the end, we gave it above-average scores.
 We feel its 30-degree rating is generous, but that doesn't change our overall opinion of the bag, which is high.